 We conduct thorough due diligence on all our counterparties before we engage or conclude any transactions with them.
-Subject to a limited number of exceptions, it is compulsory for all our counterparties to be registered on our Counterparty Registration and Management System ("CRMS") before we transact with them and before any payments can be processed to them.
+The counterparties we have ongoing relationships with are screened on a continuous basis.
+It is compulsory for all our counterparties to be registered on our Counterparty Registration and Management System ("CRMS") before we transact with them and before any payments can be processed to them.
 As part of the CRMS registration process, counterparties are required to provide information such as their corporate registration details, directors' information and bank account details.
 Payments to counterparties should only be made to bank accounts held in the name of that counterparty and not a bank account held by a third party.
 We do not give or receive endorsed money orders or cheques, and any payments in cash must be fully supported by official receipts or other supporting documents.